 Status and Distribution

-Scarce, found at only a few coastal cliff sites in Dorset and also near St. Brelade, Jersey (Channel Islands) in 2008.
+Scarce, found at a few coastal cliff sites in Dorset.
+Also, once, near St. Brelade, Jersey (Channel Islands) in 2008.

 Photographs of a set male and female can be seen on the Natural History Museum, Cockayne collection website: